 - Visual: Ability to step back from ridges, keep profiles low, and preserve native cover.

-- Community: Ejido status, local acceptance, and opportunities for stewardship.
+- Community: Local acceptance, and opportunities for stewardship.

 When you balance these factors with your program and budget, you can identify lots that protect the reef and your investment at the same time.